Apothic-AI/pickle-reactor/README.md

 Pickle-Reactor is an experimental Python web framework that brings Next.js-style development patterns to Python.
 Write your components in Python, render them on the server with SSR, and run them interactively in the browser using Pyodide (Python via WebAssembly).

+**Notice**: This was done as a fun experiment.
+That this idea may be cursed isn't lost on anyone.

 ## Features

 -  **Server-Side Rendering (SSR)** - Fast initial page loads with HTML from Python